PINTO0309/PPC/README.md

 # PPC

-A binary classification pipeline that determines whether a subject is holding an object from a 48x48 RGB image.
+A model that performs binary classification to determine whether the subject is holding a smartphone.
+48x48 RGB image.

 | class_id | label | Model output index |
 | ---: | --- | ---: |